mhasan95/myapp/README.md

-# Getting Starrted wit React Aplication
+# Getting Starrted wit React Application

 This project was bootstrapped with [Create React App]